-Looking for an unplugged wedding script or non-traditional wedding speech?
-This non-religious wedding officiant script sample helps 1st-time officiants outline what to say at the start, middle, and end of an ‘unplugged’ wedding script.
+Looking for a non-traditional wedding speech?
+This non-religious wedding officiant script sample, outlines and guides 1st-time officiators through what to say at the start, middle, and end of officiating a wedding.

 Non-Religious Wedding Officiant Script & Speech

-• Suggest a group photo or an engaging activity.
-This will encourage audience participation.
-Most importantly, strengthen the bond between the two families.
+- Add special wedding elements for an engaging activity.
+This will encourage audience participation and strengthen the bond between the two families.

 (housekeeping announcements)